kyma-project/test-infra/development/gcp/cloud-functions/serviceaccountcleaner/README.md

     1. The Cloud Function checks if the value of the **type** label is set to `service-account`.
 If not, it stops running.
     2. The Cloud Function checks if the value of the **skip-cleanup** label is not set to `true`.
 If not, it stops running.
     3. The Cloud Function reads the name of the service account from the latest version of a secret.
-    4. The Cloud function checks if the latest secret version is older than the time in hours set in the **age** key.
+    4. The Cloud function checks if the latest secret version is older than the time in hours set in the **age** GET parameter.
 If not, it stops running.
     5. The Cloud Function removes old versions of keys for the service account.
     6. The Cloud Function removes old versions of a secret stored in Secret Manager.